 But this is not a concern with Peanut butter because Peanut butter although has high-fat content, it has a high share of mono and polyunsaturated fatty acids (in the form of oleic and linoleic acids) compared to saturated fats (in the form of palmitic acid).
 This implies it’s low in the so-called bad fat.
 Peanut butter is a protein package that brings you good fats along with it.
 One more advantage of plant protein is they do not have cholesterol.

 Research suggests that eating a diet high in healthy fat can actually help you lose weight and cut back LDL cholesterol thereby aid in heart health.
 Healthy fats are also crucial for the maintenance of healthy hormonal balance.

-4. Energy Booster
+4. Peanut Butter Is An Energy Booster

 If you are trying to find a quick energy booster that’s free from caffeine and other stimulants, you must try Peanut butter.
 The fats found in Peanut butter, along with fibre and proteins stabilize insulin levels and ensure constant energy supply for hours.